 Diseases of the vascular system

 The flow of water and nutrients is critical to a plant’s health.
 Many pests and diseases take advantage of this fact.
 Damage to the vascular bundle can cause wilting, chlorosis, or even death.
 Common pests and diseases of vascular bundles include:

 You're never too old to enjoy this one and your kids are sure to enjoy it - put some celery stalks in a cup of water with food coloring and watch the dye move through the stalk's vascular system.
 Try it with other plants and show us pictures!

-Tomato spotted wilt is a viral disease that is spread by thrips who have fed on infected plants.
+Tomato spotted wilt is a viral disease spread by thrips.

 Sunny days and cool nights make the best strawberries.

 Like many other edible plants, strawberries grown and harvested at home tend to have much better flavor than store-bought varieties.
 While strawberries are grown commercially as annuals, they are actually a perennial plant.

 Technically, they are not berries at all!
 Strawberries are actually aggregate fruits, along with raspberries and blackberries.
 And those tiny seeds are a special variety of seed known as an achene, which is actually a dried fruit!